sui-foundation/sips/sips/sip-big_vector.md

 BigVector provides similar functions as traditional vector, which contains `borrow`, `borrow_mut`, `length`, `is_empty`, `push_back`, `pop_back`, `swap_remove`, `remove`, `destroy_empty`.

 Since gas fees for dynamic_field accesses are charged by the number of function calls, BigVector provides `borrow_slice` and `borrow_slice_mut` functions to access a single slice instead of accessing massive elements directly from `borrow` or `borrow_mut` functions.
-Please reference the `test_big_vector_iteration` test function inside `big_vector.move` for explicit usage.

 ## Rationale